AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/componentStyling.md

 <!-- !
 Video Contents: Vimeo, Clayton@ACA - 411-23-MaterialUIOverview - 411.2.1.1 -->
 <iframe src="https://player.vimeo.com/video/492164671?color=2565EF&byline=0&portrait=0" width="655" height="368"  frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+  > NOTE: In this video at 2:43 use this command to install: `npm install @mui/material @emotion/react @emotion/styled`

 ### More on Material-UI

 We mentioned the words "component library".
 But what does that mean?
 Well...a component library is a set of pre-built components that satisfy some specific design requirement.
 For example...say I want all the buttons on my website to look the same (or similar).
 This is something that you usually want for consistency and good design.
 Well, Material UI provides a pre-built Button component that you can import into your code like this: